xapicohort/team-captivate-jslibrary/READMEdraft.md

 | adjust Vol|When volume is adjusted        |                     |

+### Button and Clickbox Event

+By design this wrapper will not track buttons and clickboxes automatically.
+This is becuase often buttons are used with navigation and this is already tracked with enter and viewed verbs.
+If you would like a click box or button to report, add xapi_ as the prefix for the name of the button found in Captivate.
+So if you had btn_1, you would simply change that to xapi_btn1 and now it will report.

 ## Activity
 Activity is the name the description of the event that that verb is acting on.
 So the activity could be the course, a slide, a video, a button, a quiz, etc.